contre95/notes/src/tech/notes/linux/systemd/systemd.md

 (from the man page)

 The systemd system manager reads unit configuration from various directories.
 Packages that want to install unit files shall place them in the directory returned by `pkg-config systemd --variable=systemdsystemunitdir`.
 Other directories checked are `/usr/local/lib/systemd/system` and `/usr/lib/systemd/system`.
-User always take precedence. `pks-config systemd --variable=systemdsystemconfdir` returns the path of the system configuration directory
+User always take precedence. `pkg-config systemd --variable=systemdsystemconfdir` returns the path of the system configuration directory

 Packages should alter the content of these directories only with the enable and disable commands of the systemctl(1) tool